What Causes Abdominal Pain on the Left Side?

 - An excess of gas is also fairly common, and although it might seem strange, it tends to accumulate on one side of the abdomen or the other.

 - And what about stress?
 How can stress be localized in one part of the body?
-Remember that stress can manifest itself in physical ways, causing indigestion and stomach irritation…so don’t rule it out as a potential factor.
+Remember that stress can manifest itself in physical ways, causing indigestion and stomach irritation…So don’t rule it out as a potential factor.

-To wrap this up, just remember that if you have any of the above symptoms and are concerned, go see your doctor – that’s the only person who can give you the proper diagnosis.
+To wrap up, just remember that if you have any of the above symptoms and are concerned, go see your doctor – that’s the only person who can give you the proper diagnosis.
 Never try to treat yourself, and always follow the advice of a medical professional.